 - 2. Place two (2) straps around the header, one near each gate post.
 Avoid the brackets at the top of each post.
 See Figure 16-44. - 3.
 To avoid sudden panel and counterweight movement, slowly raise and secure the gate assembly into place. - 4.
-Tie off or continue to support the gate assembly to prevent tipping or - 1.
-Align the center of the gate to the center of the carriage with the front side of the - 2.
+Tie off or continue to support the gate assembly to prevent tipping or accidental movement. - 1.
+Align the center of the gate to the center of the carriage with the front side of the gate panel facing out. - 2.
 Align the back side of the gate panel on the parallel chalk line. - 3.
 Drill and anchor the gate post base plates to the floor with 3/8" anchors, 3-1/2" (89mm) long.